 Records at the State Archives are open for use except those specifically restricted by law; most materials must be used in person, although some collections are available online through the Arizona Memory Project.
-Reference assistance is available on-site, by telephone, mail or email.
+Reference assistance is available on-site by appointment, by telephone, mail or email.
 Appointments are available between 8:30 am - Noon and 1:00 pm - 4:30 pm, Monday through Friday.
 We are closed on all State holidays.
 Click here to view our Research Guide for more details about scheduling your visit and conducting research in our Reading Room

 The Archives houses permanently valuable records that begin with the creation of the Territory in 1863.
 Territorial and State agency records include:

 - State and Local Government Records

 - Private Manuscript Collections